EliasAfara/100-days/README.md

 # 100 days - The Roadmap

-Taking a step back to relearn the fundamentals (Full stack JS web + Flutter) in 100 days.
-This reposirory contains the entire roadmap for my learning journey in addition to all the valuable notes that I learn along the way.
+Taking a step back to re-learn the fundamentals (Full stack JS web + Flutter) in 100 days.
+This repository contains the entire roadmap for my learning journey in addition to all the valuable notes that I learn along the way (which you can find in the [Wiki](https://github.com/bassel/100-days/wiki)).

-I will keep updating the roadmap from now until the end of this month with all the info I need.
-The journey starts on 01/09/2020.

 ## The plan
 - [ ] Relearn the fundamental blocks of web development